-Since live chat has become an increasingly preferred customer service channel for a growing number of online consumers, having a live chat widget on a company website is almost a necessity for businesses of all sizes in nearly any industry.
-Not only does it allow you to offer quick and timely assistance to customers - when used strategically, it can greatly contribute to increasing engagement, boosting customer satisfaction and improving sales, while also reducing your customer support costs.
-Here is how to integrate live chat widget for website in a few simple steps:
+Live chat has become a preferred customer service channel for a growing number of online consumers.
+Thus, having a live chat widget for a website is a necessity for businesses of all sizes in any industry.
+It allows you to offer quick and timely assistance to customers.
+Moreover, when used strategically, it can greatly contribute to; increased engagement, boosted customer satisfaction, and improved sales, while also reducing your customer support costs.

-Given the impact live chat can have on the quality of your customer service and revenue, it’s worth investing some time into researching the options and learning as much as you can about various live chat software providers before choosing the tool that meets your business needs and adding it to your website.
-Some of the factors to consider include the set of features, easy onboarding and customization, third-party software integrations, security, mobile compatibility, pricing and customer support.
+Given the impact live chat can have on the quality of your customer service and revenue; it’s worth investing some time into researching the options.
+Thus, learning as much as you can about various live chat software providers before choosing the tool that; meets your business needs and adding it to your website.
+Some of the factors to consider include; the set of features, easy onboarding and customization, third-party software integrations, security, mobile compatibility, pricing, and customer support.

-Once you’ve narrowed down your choices matching your requirements and budget but are not ready yet to purchase a subscription, you can start with a free Trial.
-Most of live chat software providers offer free trials with all the product features available to enable potential customers to test all the functionality, or the ability to request a demo.
+You’ve probably narrowed down your choices matching your requirements and budget.
+Still not ready to purchase a subscription?
+You can start with a free trial.
+Most live chat software providers offer free trials with all the product features available to enable potential customers to; test all the functionality, or the ability to request a demo.
 Signing up for the trial usually takes a couple of minutes at maximum and doesn’t require credit card information.

-After signing up, you need to choose a chat button and paste a short HTML code in the body of your page.
-Once you’ve added the code, you can start chatting with your customers and prospects in real-time.
-Whenever a visitor clicks on the live chat button that is usually displayed at the right bottom corner of a website, a chat window appears.
-By clicking further on this window, the visitor initiates a chat with a company’s representative who is currently online and available to pick up the chat request.
+After signing up, you need to choose a chat button.
+After that simply paste a short HTML code into the body of your page for live chat implementation.
+Once you’ve embedded chat on the website, you can start chatting with your customers and prospects in real-time.
+Whenever a visitor clicks on the live chat button that is usually displayed at the right bottom corner of a website; a chat window appears.
+By clicking further on this window, the visitor initiates a chat with a company’s representative; who is currently online and available to pick up the chat request.

 Live chat software providers typically offer a wide range of customizations of the tool.
 It may include tweaking the design of an online (when chat is available) and offline (when chat is not available) buttons and a chat window to make it look native to your website, as well as changing language and texts.
 You can also choose whether clicking a chat button will start a chat immediately or open a pre-chat form to be filled by a visitor.
 The design of pre-chat forms and contact-forms (displayed if no agent is online) can normally also be customized according to your needs.

-Proactive chat is a common feature offered by most of live chat vendors.
-Proactive chat invitations can either be displayed on every page of the website or on particular pages - e.g. your pricing or checkout pages where users will most likely need live assistance.
-Invitations can usually be triggered manually or automatically based on pre-defined rules such as visitor information and various behavior metrics (geographic location, current page, referral page, time spent on the website, visit times etc.).
+Proactive chat is a common feature offered by most live chat vendors.
+Proactive chat invitations can either be displayed on every page of the website or on particular pages.
+For instance, your pricing or checkout pages where users will most likely need live assistance.
+Invitations can usually be triggered manually or automatically based on pre-defined rules.
+Such as visitor information and various behavior metrics; geographic location, current page, referral page, time spent on the website, visit times, etc.

-Knowing how to integrate chat into website is only the first step.
-Here are some of the tips and best practices for optimizing your live chat tool to make sure it brings the most benefit to both your business and your customers:
+Knowing how to integrate live chat to a website is only the first step.
+Here are some of the tips and best practices for optimizing your live chat tool to make sure it brings benefits to both your business and your customers;

 Although canned messages can significantly improve response times, they may sometimes do more harm than good, if used inappropriately.
 The number one rule with canned responses is that they must always be modified and personalized to fit the customer’s situation and their particular needs.

-Above anything else, the quality of your chat support isn’t just about the right software with advanced functionality, it’s more about the people who are at the frontier of your live chat.
-Invest in the proper training of your chat agents – it may include not only teaching them to use the chat tool in the most efficient way, but also improving their soft skills.
+Above anything else, the quality of your chat support isn’t just about the right software with advanced functionality.
+It’s more about the people who work with the live chat.
+Invest in the proper training for your chat agents.
+It includes teaching them to use the chat tool in the most efficient way-However, it may also improve their soft skills.